mohllal/leetcode-categorizer/README.md

 This Node.js application fetches your accepted submissions from LeetCode, categorizes them by problem tags (e.g., array, DFS, BFS), and generates a markdown file containing a list of problems by tag with links to the LeetCode problems.

+Additionally, it searches for local solution directories that match each problem and adds a solution column with links to these directories.

 ## Usage

 ### Clone the repository